- Education and Science»

 This article looks deeper into the legend of the Navajo Skinwalker and its ties to other shapeshifting myths.

+It is very clearly a Native American cryptid, and more specifically a Navajo creature.
 However, in doing research for this article, one thing became clear.
 The Navajo people do not talk about the Skinwalker in regular conversations.
 They fear a supernatural repercussion if they overstep their bounds in this aspect.

 It's as if this creature is sacred, but not in a pleasant Sunday School kind of way.
 The fear and respect it demands is astounding.
 This is a far cry from societies view on the other shapeshifting myths found in this article: The Algonquian Indian's Wendigo, and the European Werewolf.